Q. How many birds do you have at the Rescue?

 Q. Do you have help?
 Can I volunteer?

 A. We have 24/7 staff plus volunteers who come by on weekdays and weekends.
 However, we are always looking for more volunteers!
-Read about it on the Volunteer page in the website.
+Contact us by Facebook, Instagram or email us at email@example.com.
 We also provide an opportunity for those with community service hours to do something enjoyable and constructive.

 Q. Is there a limit on how many birds you will take, or will you always continue to take in unwanted birds?

-A. At the persent time the rescue is operating at full.
+A. At the present time the rescue is operating at full.
 There is a waiting list for placing birds.
+Please call for availability.

 Q. How do I adopt a parrot of my own?